MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

     1. RsaSA constant (must appear).

     2. The timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
-Preferably  in milliseconds accuracy, this is very important.
+Preferably in milliseconds accuracy, this is important.

     3. The Windows event ID